Dallinger/Dockerfiles/README.md

 If the dd_run.py script needed to be preemptively stopped (Ctrl-C), it is necessary to run the ``` docker-compose stop ``` command to stop the containers before running the script again.
 Alternatively the dd_stop.sh script can be used, which will stop the containers and display their stopped status after by calling ``` docker-compose ps ```.

+**Note:** If the experiment uses another method to indicate that it has completed than the ones specified in the script, it is necessary to manually stop the script using Ctrl-C, and in the case that the script does not shutdown the containers manually, follow with the cleanup mentioned in the previous paragraph.

 ## dd_run.py configuration options

 The dd_run.py script can be configured either in the script itself and/or through command line parameters.